didac-crst/brickfi-lab/MAKEFILE_GUIDE.md

-# Makefile Guide - Housing Strategy Dashboard
+# Makefile Guide - BrickFi-Lab

-This guide explains how to use the comprehensive Makefile included with the Housing Strategy Dashboard project.
+This guide explains how to use the comprehensive Makefile included with the BrickFi-Lab project.

 ## Quick Start Commands